Paducah Gaseous Diffusion Plant

 An aerial view of the Paducah Gaseous Diffusion Plant.

 The Paducah Gaseous Diffusion Plant (PGDP) is a facility located in McCracken County, Kentucky, near Paducah, Kentucky that produced enriched uranium from 1952 to 2013.
 It is owned by the United States Department of Energy (DOE).
 The PGDP was the only operating uranium enrichment facility in the United States from 2001 to 2010.
-The Paducah plant produced low-enriched uranium, originally as feedstock for military reactors and weapons, and later for commercial nuclear power fuel.
+The Paducah plant produced low-enriched uranium, originally as feedstock for military reactors and weapons, and later as fuel for commercial nuclear power plants.

-The gaseous diffusion plant covers 750 acre of a 3556 acre site.
+The plant covers 750 acre of a 3556 acre site.
 The four process buildings cover 74 acre, and consumed a peak electrical demand of 3,040 megawatts.